 Khagaria District, Bihar

-Khagaria District is an administrative district in the state of Bihar, India.
-It is situated about 150 km from Patna, the state capital of Bihar.
-The district headquarters is located at Khagaria.
-Hindi and Maithili are the main languages spoken in the district.
-The district covers a total geographical area of 1,486 km², including 1,473.54 km² of rural area and 12.46 km² of urban area.
+Khagaria is an administrative district in Bihar, India.
+The district is located about 150 km from Patna, the capital of Bihar.
+Its administrative headquarters is in Khagaria.
+Hindi and Maithili are the major languages spoken in the district.
+The district covers a total area of 1,486 km², including 1,473.54 km² of rural area and 12.46 km² of urban area.

 List of Subdivisions in Khagaria District